Grindstone (video game)

-Grindstone is a 2019 puzzle-adventure game created and published by Capybara Games.
+Grindstone is a 2019 puzzle video game developed and published by Capybara Games.
 The game revolves around the player completing levels by clearing enemies using attacks.
-It was originally released for MacOS and iOS through Apple Arcade on September 16, 2019.
+It was originally released for macOS, iOS, and tvOS through Apple Arcade on September 19, 2019.
 Its Windows release was exclusive to the Epic Games Store, until 20 of June 2022 when the game was released on Steam.

 Gameplay

 The game takes place on a grid, where the player can move Jorj by attacking monsters with his sword.
 Jorj can move in eight directions: up, down, left, right alongside diagonal movements.
 Jorj has three ability slots which can be filled with unique powers such as a bow, which lets you pick one enemy off from around the map.
 Jorj can only attack one color of monsters at a time, but if the player smashes through 10 monsters, a Grindstone will spawn.
 This allows Jorj to switch the color of the monster he is attacking, allowing him to chain together larger combos.

 While most enemies can be dispatched in one hit, special and boss enemies have additional health points that need to be depleted in order to defeat them.
 Monsters over time become enraged, meaning that if Jorj lands next to them at the end of a turn, they will attack him.
 Each level has a goal, which could be defeating a certain amount of enemies, or fighting a boss.
 Levels also have secondary items to unlock or collect such as a treasure chest.
 Once the goal is complete, the player has a choice between leaving the level through the gate, or continuing to fight to get more rewards.
 If the player decides to stay the game starts to get harder, more enemies become enraged making it difficult to make movements.
 If Jorj takes three hits and depletes his health bar, the player loses all progress in a level, making it risky to stay to get higher rewards.